By Mary Ellen Gambon

 When you have epilepsy and cannot drive, getting around a major city like Boston can be challenging.
 Granted, I am lucky to be living in a large, metropolitan city and not in a rural town.
 But when something like a bus stop – or even access to a bus – is taken away without notice, it can feel like you have lost a critical lifeline to your world.

 That happened last year when the Massachusetts Bay Transit Authority (MBTA) or “the T,” for short, created a program called “the Better Bus Project.”
-They surveyed the entire metropolitan Boston region, trying to figure out how to improve service.
+They surveyed the entire metropolitan Boston region, trying to figure out how to improve service and transportation access.
 Officials took surveys and studied traffic patterns to decide if routes should be altered or stopped altogether.

 I live off of Washington Street, one of the main thoroughfares that connects southwest Boston.
 It also runs into suburban towns and connects to Route 1A, which would run into the major highways to the South Shore and Rhode Island to the south, and Maine and New York to the north.
 My apartment building, Rockland Towers, is a public housing development for elders and people with disabilities.
 Several people use wheelchairs, scooters or canes, like myself.